Tinto Malbec 2020

 Salta

-Salta, in the far north of Argentina, is home to some of the most extreme wineries in the world.
-Salta's vineyards are often located amidst mountainous terrain, with some reaching altitudes of just over 3,000 meters above sea level.
-Many of the region's vineyards are found at lower latitudes and at higher altitudes than anywhere else on Earth.
-Interestingly, these 2 factors balance out to create an excellent climate for viticulture, as the cold temperatures associated with high altitude are mitigated by the high temperatures observed at these latitudes.
+Salta, in the far north of Argentina, is home to some of the most extreme vineyards in the world.
+Salta’s vineyards are often located amidst mountainous terrain, with some reaching elevations of just over 10,000 feet above sea level.
+Many of the region’s vineyards are at lower latitudes and higher elevations than anywhere else on Earth.
+Interestingly, these 2 factors balance out to create an excellent climate for viticulture, as the cold temperatures associated with high altitude are mitigated by the high temperatures found at these latitudes.

 You might also like